Signed in as:

 B. Emotion recognition & definition - Emotions are indicators much like a car’s dashboard lights.
 Learning to recognize and define emotions in the moment facilitates proactive measures for wellness rather than reacting haphazardly.

-C. Spiritual Wellness - Doc Pratt Ministries offers an optional individual or group Christian discipleship program which uses varied resources from Bible Project Classroom, A Discipleship Journey, The Chosen, and more.
+C. Spiritual Wellness - Doc Pratt Ministries offers an optional individual or group Christian discipleship program which uses varied resources to study the Bible and establish practices to promote growth and deepen one’s relationship with God.

-B. Atomic Habits (Clear, 2018) - Building good habits and breaking bad ones through small, incremental changes that compound over time.
-Success is less about willpower and more about designing effective systems and environments to support positive behavior.
-The Four Laws (Clear, 2018) teach how confidence and success can be achieved in these ways.
+B. Building good habits and breaking bad ones through small, incremental changes that compound over time.
+Success is less about willpower and more about designing effective systems and environments, and being a part of a dedicated, engaged community that supports continual personal growth through its positive group identity.

 C. Cognitive Health - Feeding your brain to keep it agile, strong, and resilient.

-A. Nutrition - Glucose Revolution (Inchauspé, 2022) and The MIND Diet (Moon, 2016) provide solid research-based wisdom on eating for physical health.
-Simple tricks like learning to eat meals in the correct order makes remarkable improvements.
+A. Nutrition - Glucose Revolution (Inchauspé, 2022) and The MIND Diet (Moon, 2016) provide solid, research-based wisdom on eating for physical health.
+Simple tricks like learning to eat meals in the correct order brings remarkable improvements.

 B. Exercise - The childhood basics of just move and have fun are employed to care for the only body we’ll ever have.

-C. Medical - Specified ways to navigate the medical world to benefit your health without feeling like a hypochondriac.
-The Body Keeps the Score (VanDerKolk, 2014) and peer-reviewed, current research studies teach about the connection between the first three Dimensions: Physical Health, Emotional Wellness, and Mental Health.
+C. Medical - Specified ways to navigate the medical world to benefit your health without feeling like a hypochondriac, and peer-reviewed, current research studies teach about the connection between the first three Dimensions: Physical Health, Emotional Wellness, and Mental Health.

-A. Calling - StrengthsFinder 2.0 (Gallup & Rath, 2017), skills, values, academic gifts, spiritual gifts all feed into your passion.
+A. Calling - Assessing strengths (and weaknesses), skills, values, aptitudes, and ‘unfair advantages’ all feed into your passion.

 B. Career - Sometimes a person’s calling and their career is one in the same.
 Whether yours is or not, your job is much more than a means to pay your bills.
-Proximity Principle (Coleman, 2019), when coupled with the valuable information gained thus far through The Six Dimensions of Health & Wellness, guides the search for a fulfilling career.
+In-depth personal reflection coupled with the valuable information gained thus far through The Six Dimensions of Health & Wellness guides the search for a fulfilling career.

 C. Seasons - High school guidance counselors will have a young, naïve student believe they have only one chance to choose their lifelong career correctly.
 In reality, life has seasons and provides space for planning career shifts.

-A. Three intimacy levels - Whether introverted, extroverted, or ambiverted, we all need an innermost 1-3 person circle, a crew of approximately 12, and a larger community to belong to.
+A. Three intimacy levels - Whether introverted, extroverted, or ambiverted, we all need an intimate 1-3 person circle; a small, engaged, highly interactive group; and a larger, like-minded community with common goals and positive group identity.

-B. Visualizing your horizon - Using a white board and colorful markers, we forget about boundaries and dream about your ideal horizon-level goals and set a plan in motion to achieve them.
-Everyday Millionaires (Hogan, 2019) and Retire Inspired (Hogan, 2016) bolster this effort.
+A. Visualizing your horizon - Using a white board and colorful markers, we forget about boundaries and dream about your ideal horizon-level goals and set a plan in motion to achieve them.

-C. Planning for Retirement in ALL the ways - Retirement involves much more than just good financial planning (Pratt, 2022).
+C. Planning for Retirement in ALL the ways - Continuing the curriculum shows the ways that retirement involves much more than just good financial planning.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.